andrastantos/brew/docs/cpu/introduction.rst

 Brew (as in home-brew) is an Instruction Set Architecture to explore a few ideas that have been rattling in my head for a while.
 It is a RISC-style design at its heart with a few twists.

 It is a 32-bit data-path design with variable instruction length.
-The smallest instructions is 16-bits long, the largest (without extension groups) 48 bits.
+The smallest instructions is 16-bits long, the largest (without prefix groups) 48 bits.
 For an common instruction sequence, the average instruction length is around 24 bits.

-The ISA defines 14 general purpose registers plus a pair of program counters.
+The ISA defines 15 general purpose registers plus a pair of program counters.

 Each register has a type associated with it.
 This type is set and propagated by instructions.
 They can be loaded and saved to memory.